erkghlerngm44/aniffinity/docs/handling_exceptions/index.rst

 MALAffinityException
 --------------------

-:class:`.exceptions.NoAffinityError` and :class:`.exceptions.InvalidUsernameError`
+:exc:`.exceptions.NoAffinityError` and :exc:`.exceptions.InvalidUsernameError`
 are descendants of:

-.. autoclass:: malaffinity.exceptions.MALAffinityException
+.. autoexception:: malaffinity.exceptions.MALAffinityException

 which means if that base exception gets raised, you know you won't be able to calculate affinity with that person for some reason, so your script should